 This document is a supporting document to the Hyogo Framework for Action 2005-2015: Building the Resilience of Nations and Communities to Disasters.
 It is intended to assist national, regional and local bodies in setting priorities for policies, plans and programmes for disaster risk reduction, while regularly monitoring and reviewing achievements against indicators.

-Assessment of the Capacity and Capability of the Auckland Region CDEM Group – Kestrel Group, for Auckland CDEM Group
+Assessment of the Capacity and Capability of the Auckland Region CDEM Group (volume 2) – Kestrel Group, for Auckland CDEM Group